emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 }
 ```

+Two subtleties worth calling out:

+- **Duplicate protection.** A naïve `if (approved && !approvedTargets[target]) targets.push(target)` re‑pushes a target after a `revoke → re‑approve` cycle, producing a duplicate in `targets[]` and therefore duplicate downstream calls when the responder fans out.
+Track insertion separately with a `_seen` flag, as shown above. `approvedTargets` stays the live flag gating fan‑out; `targets[]` is append‑only for stable off‑chain indexing.
+- **Bounded fan‑out.** The responder iterates `targets[]` inside a single on‑chain call.
+Without an explicit cap (`MAX_TARGETS`), a registry that has been appended to many times becomes gas‑fragile at the exact moment you need it most — an incident.
+If you expect more than ~16 distinct targets, shard responders by domain (core, treasury, bridges, ...) rather than growing one unbounded list.

 This gives governance the ability to add, rotate, or remove emergency hooks without redeploying the responder — and isolates a single misbehaving target so it cannot prevent the others from being paused.

+### Governance‑Compatible vs Governance‑Managed

+A registry + feeder + responder tuple with `owner`/`admin`/`relayer` fields is **governance‑compatible**: the code allows a multisig + timelock to take those roles.
+Whether the system is actually **governance‑managed** depends on the deployment — an EOA as owner is governance‑compatible but not governance‑managed.
+Production submissions should deploy all privileged roles behind a real multisig + timelock and state in their README that this is an operational property, not a property of the source alone.

 ### Additional Protections